ICST-AHMI/TouchBox/README.md

 * For sending the data to another application via OSC, enter the ip and port number.

-* If you need to calibrate the software, press "open calibration"
+* If you need to calibrate the software, press "calibration" and once done "store"

 ## OSC communication protocoll